JayKandari/bookhive/public-html/README.md

-Any files which are publically availabe like `index.html` should go here
+Any files which are publicly availabe like `index.html` should go here